Find Affordable College Courses

 Boston, MA

-Boston University did quite well in this year’s ranking of the best schools for clinical, counseling and applied psychology students.
-It came in at #7 on the list.
+Boston University ranked #7 on this year’s Best Clinical & Counseling Psychology Schools in Massachusetts list.
 Boston U is a fairly large private not-for-profit school located in the large city of Boston.

 While working on their degree, clinical psychology majors at Boston U accumulate an average of around $27,000 in student debt.

-Read full report on Clinical, Counseling & Applied Psychology at Boston University
+Full Clinical, Counseling & Applied Psychology at Boston University Report

-With a ranking of #8, Northeastern University did quite well on this year’s best schools for clinical, counseling and applied psychology students.
+Northeastern University did quite well in this year’s ranking of the best schools for clinical, counseling and applied psychology students.
+It came in at #8 on the list.
 Located in the large city of Boston, Northeastern is a private not-for-profit college with a very large student population.

 Read full report on Clinical, Counseling & Applied Psychology at Northeastern University